 Finally, National Geographic Traveler listed the Bisti/De-Na-Zin Wilderness, also known as the Bisti Badlands, as one of their must-visit adventure destinations for 2019.
 So, if you are looking for the best hikes in New Mexico hiking the Bisti/De-Na-Zin Wilderness is one of the tops.

 Bisti Badlands Weather

 The sun’s heat, both direct and reflected from the sand, can be surprisingly intense, even at 80° Fahrenheit.
 In summer, temperatures can quickly climb from 65 in the morning to over 100 in the afternoon.
-So, bring planty of water.
-Spring is windy season in the Southwest and sandstorms are common.
-Fall is the best season, because days are pleasant.
+So, bring plenty of water.
+Spring is the windy season in the Southwest and sandstorms are common.
+Fall is the best season because the days are pleasant.
 Winter temperatures can get as cold as 10 degrees in the mornings.
-Winter is also great, if you like colder weather, but days are much shorter.
+Winter is also great if you like colder weather, but days are much shorter.
 We were in December.
 Elevation averages around 6,300 feet.
-Below we have prepared for you the average highest and lowest temperatures in the Bisti Badlands, and average rainfall during the year.
+Below we have prepared for you the average highest and lowest temperatures in the Bisti Badlands, and the average rainfall during the year.
 It doesn’t rain much, but you must know that even after little rain, the soil softens into a slippery substance.
 And roads might be impassable because it’s clay and ashy terrain.